gonzalezben81/gonzalezben81.github.io/education.md

 ---
 layout: page
 title: Education
-subtitle: Where have I learned?
+subtitle: Where & what have I learned?
 ---

 My name is Ben Gonzalez.
 I currently live in the St. Louis, MO area and work with Rstudio and Shiny products.